ArslanAftab/shell/doc/language.md

 the outer `echo` receives one argument rather than two.

-Note that compared with e.g. Bash, COMP0010 Shell does not have character escaping.
+Note that compared with e.g. Bash, My Shell does not have character escaping.

 ## Call Command